Ficool

 Alana Renfield: "I make a soul-binding contract with Zero, allowing and helping him to live a life without limitations."

-Alana's soul begins to merge with Zero's, but instead of becoming one, it binds to his.
-Becoming an addition to his being, a secondary current of flowing into him.
+Alana's soul merged with Zero's, but instead of becoming equals, like a normal soul binding contract, she became an addition to his being, a secondary current flowing into him.

 This wasn't her intention.

-If Alana's soul had merged to Zero's, she would have gained influence over his power.
-But now, that's no longer problem.
+If Alana's soul had merged with Zero's, she would have gained influence over his power.
+But now, that's no longer a problem.

-Back during the ritual, Zero floats up.
-Violet light pulsates and cracks the ground beneath him.
-Rays of light pierce through the magic circle, and the power surging from it shakes the room.
+Back during the ritual, Zero's body floated up.
+Violet light radiated and cracked the ground beneath him.
+Rays of violet light pierced through the magic circle, and the power surging from it shook the room.

-As Zero floats down, violet energy crackles around him.
+Zero floated down, violet mana crackling around him.

-He was a boy, who stood five foot, four inches in height with purple irises, white hair and his face wore a cold expression.
+He was a boy who stood five feet four inches in height, with purple irises, white hair, and his face wore a detached expression.

-"I... can hear."
-He listens to the rumbling of rocks, the sizzling of the magic circle.
+"I… I can hear," he lowered his tone for a moment as he listened to the rumbling of rocks, the sizzling of the magic circle.

-"I... can touch."
-He picks up rocks, feeling their rough texture, then another, marvelling at how smooth it is.
+"I...
+I can feel!"
+He picked up rocks, feeling their rough texture, then another, marvelling at how smooth it is.

 "Haha, this one is smooth."